 Why Facebook is no substitute for having your own website

-Facebook has made it really easy – and free – to get your business onto the Internet, with a Facebook page.
+Facebook has made it really easy – and free – to get your business on to the internet, with a Facebook page.
 These are desktop, tablet, mobile and app ready, built to a format that users are familiar with.
+But do you really want your business to be 100% reliant on one social media site?

 A Facebook page means that you connect with your existing and potential customers in a place they like hanging out.

 And what potential!
-With more than one billion global users, and around 33 million in the UK, the vast majority customers for every UK business are on Facebook.
+With around 51 million users in the UK, the vast majority customers for every UK business are on Facebook.

 Facebook pages bring customers into the heart of a business, by showcasing conversations between real people rather than a simple brand broadcast.